6 Signs Your Baby Is Full

-It’s tempting to want your baby to finish that last bit of breastmilk or formula, or to want him to eat more if he’s had less than usual, but it’s important to recognize that he knows when he’s had enough.
-He was born that way.
+It’s tempting to want your baby to finish that last bit of breastmilk or formula, or to want them to eat more if they've had less than usual, but it’s important to recognize that they know when they've had enough.
+Your baby was born that way.
 By encouraging our babies to keep eating when they are full, we are teaching them to ignore their bodies’ hunger and fullness cues.

-Trust that your baby knows how much he needs, and remember that his hunger can change from day to day or feeding to feeding.
+Trust that your baby knows how much they need, and remember that their hunger can change from day to day and feeding to feeding.

 - Turning away from your nipple or a bottle

 - Starting to play, appearing easily distracted or disinterested in feeding

 - Beginning to cry shortly after feeding starts

 - Slowing his sucking